score-json/inc_nlohmann_json/TSF/trustable/assertions/TA-ITERATIONS_CONTEXT.md

 - list of components where source code is not available
   - risk analysis
-    - **Answer**: There are no components without source-code within this project.
+    - **Answer**: There are no components without source code within this project.
   - attestations
-    - **Answer**: There are no components without source-code within this project.
+    - **Answer**: There are no components without source code within this project.

 **Confidence scoring**